XV International Brigade: History

 XV International Brigade Commanders, October 1937.

 Standing (L-R): Robert G. Thompson (Mackenzie–Papineau), Philip Detro (Lincoln-Washington), Garcia (24th).

-Seated: Paddy O'Daire (British), Aguila (24th).
+Seated: Paddy O'Daire (Irish), Aguila (24th).

 The XVth Brigade mustered at Albacete in January 1937.
 It consisted of English-speaking volunteers – arranged into four battalions: the mostly British Saklatvala Battalion, the mostly North American Lincoln Battalion, the Balkan Dimitrov Battalion and the Franco-Belgian Sixth February Battalion.
 The brigade fought at Jarama, Brunete, Boadilla, Belchite, Fuentes de Ebro, Teruel and the Ebro River.

 The brigade's first combat, at the Battle of Jarama in February 1937, resulted in heavy casualties.
 The British lost 225 men out of 600, the Lincolns 120 out of 500.
 After the battle, the brigade was seriously undermanned.

 At the end of March, a Spanish battalion, Voluntario 24 (the 24th Volunteers), joined the brigade.
 Over the next few months, under the close supervision of Janos Galicz, the XVth was re-organized into two regiments of about 1,200 men.
 Galicz appointed "the gallant major", George Nathan, as brigade Chief of Staff.

 The first regiment, commanded by Jock Cunningham, with Harry Haywood as political commissar, was English-speaking and comprised the depleted British and Lincolns, as well as the recently formed but under-strength second battalion of American volunteers, known as the George Washington Battalion.
 The second regiment was commanded by Major "Chapaiev" (Mihaly Szalvay) and consisted of the Dimitrov Battalion, the Sixth February Battalion, and the Voluntario 24 Battalion.

 This was the composition of the XVth Brigade in July 1937 for the Battle of Brunete.
 As with the Battle of Jarama, the brigade suffered severe casualties; the brigade strength was reduced from six to four battalions.
 In particular, the two American battalions were so depleted that they merged to form the Lincoln-Washington Battalion.
 (This name did not last: it was renamed the Lincoln Battalion in October 1937.)
 The Sixth February Battalion, which also suffered massive casualties, was transferred after Brunete.
 After Belchite, the nominally Canadian Mackenzie-Papineau Battalion joined the brigade, while the Dimitrov Battalion departed.